top of page

 [It was Sarangapani who suggested the name ‘My Dear …’.
 It was Victor Leans who suggested the idea that the physical incarnation of the spirit was ‘programed’ out of a sketch the girl’s father – an artist, made for her].

-The story idea of Kuttichathan, and the making of it have been written and rewritten thousands of times in publications during the last four decades.
+The story idea of Kuttichathan, and the making of it have been written and rewritten hundreds of times in publications during the last four decades.
 Many of the above mentioned literary giants have given interviews and commented fondly about their participation in selecting the subject for the film which has become an icon in world cinema.
 Young associates of these personalities who participated in the discussions would fondly remember the ‘thought processes’ of how one subject was weighed against the other, till the Kuttichathan myth known to all Malayalees was selected.
 To chronicle my triumphs and tragedies, I had maintained diary entrees from the age of 20.
 I transferred them as blogs now available on public domain.

 In the years following the success of My Dear Kuttichathan 3D, a sequel to the film was always been suggested.
 But, rather than have a Kuttichathan part II, myself - Jijo the director, preferred to have the two other discarded myths developed as scripts.
 Both of which I eventually did.